irshad-js/irshad-js.github.io/_posts/2024-04-27-My_journey_within_the_embedded_domain_part-1.md

 ### Trying hard for a job

 It won't be a surprise to many reading this, in case you are unaware, the German Labor market for non-German speakers is incredibly unforgiving.
-After about 150+ applications to entry-level embedded software engineer roles and receiving not even one interview invitation, I focussed on the neighbouring countries as well.
+After about 150+ applications to entry-level embedded software engineer roles and receiving not even one interview invitation, I focussed on the neighboring countries as well.

 I applied for a graduate-level embedded software engineer role in The Dialog Semiconductors, located in Den Bosch, The Netherlands.
 I was pleasantly surprised when I was invited for a telephone interview.
 I spoke with my then-boss, Simon.
 We had a good chat together on both technical and non-technical items.
 Looking back, I regret my answer when he asked me where I saw myself in the next 5 years.
 I told him, "I would like to be where you are now, as a manager".
 Sometimes, thinking back on this doesn't even make me chuckle, rather embarrassed.